VladimirKalachikhin/gpsdPROXY/README.md

 ### MOB info
 The gpsdPROXY supports the exchange of "man overboard" information between connected clients.
 Output MOB data contains a GeoJSON-like object with MOB points and lines.
-In addition, there is basic support for AIS Search and Rescue Transmitter (SART) messages AIS-MOB and AIS-EPIRB as a MOB data.
+In addition, there is a support for AIS Search and Rescue Transmitter (SART) messages AIS-MOB and AIS-EPIRB as a local MOB alarm.
+Besides, the [netAIS](https://github.com/VladimirKalachikhin/netAIS) alarm and MOB messages also supported.

 ## Compatibility
 Linux, PHP<8.
 The cretinous decisions made at PHP 8 do not allow the **gpsdPROXY** to work at PHP 8, and I do not want to follow these decisions.